Windows Installation

 -

-Wait for the installation to complete
+- Wait for the installation to complete.

 🔧 Installation via Terminal (Command-Line)

-- Open Terminal (Ctrl + Alt + T)
+- Open Terminal (Ctrl+Alt+T).

-- Navigate to the download directory
+- Navigate to the download directory:

 cd ~/Downloads

-sudo dpkg -i SecureTunnelManager.deb
+sudo dpkg -i secureTunnelManager_linux_amd64.deb # or secureTunnelManager_linux_arm64.deb

 sudo apt-get install -f